Military history: Ancient warfare

 Much of what we know of ancient history is the history of militaries: their conquests, their movements, and their technological innovations.
 There are many reasons for this.
 Kingdoms and empires, the central units of control in the ancient world, could only be maintained through military force.
-Due to limited agricultural ability, there were relatively few areas that could support large communities, so fighting was common.
+Due to limited agricultural ability, there were relatively few areas that could support large communities, therefore fighting was common.

+The Umma–Lagash war was one of the first wars in recorded history, fought between the Sumerian city-states of Lagash and Umma.
+The border conflict over the fertile Guedena region lasted for several generations.

 Weapons and armor, designed to be sturdy, tended to last longer than other artifacts, and thus a great deal of surviving artifacts recovered tend to fall in this category as they are more likely to survive.
 Weapons and armor were also mass-produced to a scale that makes them quite plentiful throughout history, and thus more likely to be found in archaeological digs.

 Such items were also considered signs of prosperity or virtue, and thus were likely to be placed in tombs and monuments to prominent warriors.
 And writing, when it existed, was often used for kings to boast of military conquests or victories.

 Writing, when used by the common man, also tended to record such events, as major battles and conquests constituted major events that many would have considered worthy of recording either in an epic such as the Homeric writings pertaining to the Trojan War, or even personal writings.
 Indeed, the earliest stories center on warfare, as war was both a common and dramatic aspect of life; the witnessing of a major battle involving many thousands of soldiers would be quite a spectacle, even today, and thus considered worthy both of being recorded in song and art, but also in realistic histories, as well as being a central element in a fictional work.

 Lastly, as nation states evolved and empires grew, the increased need for order and efficiency lead to an increase in the number of records and writings.
 Officials and armies would have good reason for keeping detailed records and accounts involving any and all things concerning a matter such as warfare that, in the words of Sun Tzu, was "a matter of vital importance to the state".
 For all these reasons, military history comprises a large part of ancient history.